Selling or closing a business

 Capital Gains Tax if you sell or dispose of assets

 If you sell or dispose of business assets - for example buildings, equipment, fixtures and fittings, or even the business' reputation ('goodwill') - you may also need to pay Capital Gains Tax on the 'profit' (or gain) that you make.

-You may be able to claim reliefs - particularly Entrepreneurs' Relief - that may reduce or postpone any gains.
+You may be able to claim reliefs - particularly Business Asset Disposal Relief - that may reduce or postpone any gains.
 If you sell your own assets, you may have Capital Gains Tax to pay too.